 This family-established wine museum is one of its kind and exhibits the historical to contemporary wine-making processes in Santorini, as well as a wine-tasting experience.
 It is fascinating to learn how the wine becomes what it is, and to then be able to sample it at the end is a fantastic experience.
 The museum is situated in a cave-style building, giving it a mysterious atmosphere.

 21. Check out the Perissa & Perivolos Beaches

 Perissa is a tranquil, relaxing seaside village with long stretches of beach, sheltered beneath Messa Vouno; this is the perfect beach to visit if you would like to relax, perhaps do some sunbathing, or get lost in a book.
 On the other hand, Perivolos is a lot more vibrant and filled with a younger crowd and lots of clubs.
-It is still well worth the visit if you would like to sample a different type of scene to the rest of Santorini.
+It is still well worth the visit if you would like to sample a different type of scene from the rest of Santorini.

 Check out: Black sand beaches of Santorini.

 22. Watch a performance of the Greek Wedding Show

 The performance of the Greek Wedding Show is a great activity to do whilst you are in Santorini; it is an exhilarating musical that involves the whole family and is truly unforgettable.
 Jump right into Greek culture with this show’s exciting songs and dances, as well as its brilliant actors; this interactive performance is a definite must for anyone visiting Santorini.